Q:What to do if Outlook is not opening?

 " If you don't see ''Enable Updates'' feature or if it is greyed out, this indicates that either automatic updates are enabled or that Outlook is part of a networked environment and the System Administrator has placed restrictions on Auto-updates by individuals''

-When Outlook is started in safe mode, all settings are reverted to Outlook default settings which allows for easier detection and rectification of errors.
+When Outlook is started in safe mode, all settings are reverted to Outlook default settings which allow for easier detection and rectification of errors.

 To start Outlook in safe mode, you should hold the CTRL button on your keyboard and then click your Outlook shortcut.
 Outlook will detect this and asks if you want to start Outlook in Safe Mode.

-If Outlook is still not working correctly even after restarting it, then you could try repairing the program and restart your computer afterwards.
+If Outlook is still not working correctly even after restarting it, then you could try repairing the program and restart your computer afterward.

 i.
 Open Control Panel and click on Programs.